XimeraProject/server/ximeraLatex/README.md

 Staying up-to-date
 ------------------

-While we hope to solidfy the ximera.cls file, at this point we are still in development stages.
+While we hope to solidify the ximera.cls file, at this point we are still in development stages.

 To keep your file up-to-date,